Fees checklist for first time buyers

 Your solicitor or conveyancer will also be required to undertake a number of ‘searches’ on the property to find out about any planning or environmental issues.
 For example, whether the property is at risk of flood or built on a former mine which could cause subsidence, as well as whether the location of any public drains could affect extensions or building work in the future.
 Check with your solicitor or local authority for a list of charges to undertake these searches.

-Stamp duty is a type of tax that you will need to pay to HMRC when you buy a property.
+Stamp duty is a type of tax that you may need to pay to HMRC when you buy a property.
 The amount you pay is based on the purchase price.
 Your Solicitor or Conveyancer should provide advice and help with regards to this.
-Take a look at the money advice service’s Stamp Duty calculator for more information.
+Take a look at MoneyHelper’s Stamp Duty calculator for more information.

 Rather than doing it yourself, you could decide to use a professional removal firm to move, and sometimes also pack, your possessions.
 Professional removal firms’ costs vary, depending on the amount of belongings you want to move, the distance you’re moving and which removal firm you choose.
 If you don’t have a huge amount of possessions – and do have some energetic friends – you could save money by hiring a van and doing it yourself.